yahiakala/notalone-app/docs/admin/getting_started.md

 1. Visit [anvil.works](https://anvil.works)
 2. Sign up for a free account
-3. Choose the "Free" plan (sufficient for development)
+3. Choose the "Free" plan (sufficient for development).
+Note that to use the full features, you will need a paid plan.

 ## 4. Repository Setup